This 5 ingredient browned butter and sage lemon gnocchi couldn’t be any easier! A perfect main or side dish.

 - Melt the butter in a medium saucepan over medium-high heat.
 Add the sage and cook until the butter starts to turn brown and smells slightly nutty.
 Be careful that it doesn't burn.

 - Turn the heat down to medium and add 1 tablespoon lemon juice.
 Add the gnocchi, stir them a little in the sauce, and then add 2 tablespoons of cheese.
-Add salt to taste, and more lemon juice and cheese, if desired.
+Add garlic powder, if using, and salt to taste, and more lemon juice and cheese, if desired.

 - Serve immediately.